NuclearPhoenixx/Godot-FOV-TileMap/README.md

 It works by only setting map cells that are visible to the Camera2D node that you handed over to the functions.
 It's a side-project of mine and just a nice little experiment.
 Note that Godot itself takes care of the TileMap rendering, but with much better performance (see "clipping"; also this script is "only" GDScript, not the faster C++ GDNative).

-This allows you to, for example, easily work with a procedural map generator.
-You can add your generated cells to the map dictionary, so that you only have to generate around the Camera2D FOV, but with a buffer of an arbitrary number of cells.
+This allows you to, for example, easily work with a **procedural map generator**.
+You can add your generated cells to the map dictionary, so that you only have to generate around the Camera2D's FOV, but with a buffer of an arbitrary number of cells so that players won't notice.
+If you combine this with Godot's `RandomNumberGenerator` class, you can generate tiles using a location-dependent seed and add them to the map when needed.
+This way you can delete them after some time to free up memory and when needed re-generate the tiles using the same location-dependent seed.

-**Note:** Currently there is no *garbage collection* so if you add a cell to the map dictionary it will stay there forever using more and more RAM when moving through your world.
-If you plan on using it this way, you should implement a func that manipulates the map dictionary directly to delete old tiles.
+**Note:** Currently there is no *garbage collection* so if you add a cell to the map dictionary it will stay there forever.
+And when you add cells without deleting them they will be using more and more RAM when moving through your world, generating more and more of them.
+If you plan on using it this way, you should implement a function that manipulates the map dictionary directly to delete old tiles.

 You could also use this to have a very crude visual range effect if you set the `CellMargin` to a negative value, which makes the visible TileMap smaller than the Camera2D FOV.
 More below at "Media".